DataDog/nginx-datadog/API.md

 - **context**: `http`, `server`

 Configure the Datadog tracer using the specified JSON object.
-The object supports the same properties as those documented in [TODO link to future dd-opentracing-cpp documentation][1].
+The object supports the same properties as those marked "JSON property" in the [Datadog C++ Tracer documentation][1].

 The JSON object may include `#`-comments, which are ignored.